enkidevs/curriculum/web/html-and-css-basics/sectioning-elements/div.md

 ---
 ## Content

 The HTML `<div>` element is used for content division.
-It is a generic container for flow content.

-**Note: Flow content is a category of elements which typically contain text or embedded content.**
+It is a generic container for flow content, and the most commonly used HTML element!
+Flow content is a category of elements which typically contain text or embedded content.

 Some flow content:
   - `<a>`